marcoratto/mqtt-sn-tools/README.md

 - Displaying topic name with wildcard subscriptions
 - Pre-defined topic IDs and short topic names
 - Forwarder encapsulation according to MQTT-SN Protocol Specification v1.2.
+- Publishing extended messages (> 255 bytes)

 Limitations
 -----------

-- Packets must be 255 or less bytes long
+- Packets must be 255 or less bytes long (subscribe)
 - No Last Will and Testament
 - No QoS 2
 - No automatic re-sending of lost packets